daniel1noble/metaDigitise/README.md

 Selection: 2
 ```
-Here, users can choose `1` and `metaDigitise` will cycle through all the digitised figures, one after another, re-plotting these in the plot window and asking the user whether they would like to edit it.
+Here, users can choose `1` and `metaDigitise` will cycle through all the digitised figures, one after the other, re-plotting these in the plotting window and asking the user whether they would like to edit it.
 This provides a facility with which users can check existing digitisations for all the figures in a folder.
 Alternatively, if the user would like to add in sample sizes because the sample sizes in a paper were different based on new information, they can simply choose option `3`.
 However, we only need to edit one figure and option `2` is best in our case because this selection will provide a selection of all the digitised figures:

 ```
 1. 001_Anderson_1935_Fig1 2.
 002_Doe_2013_Fig1  3.
 003_Doe_2013_Fig3